OpenSpace/OpenSpace-Docs/content/milky-way/star-clusters/globular-clusters/index.md

-## Understanding our place in the Galaxy
+## Understanding Our Place in the Galaxy

 Globular clusters were instrumental in our understanding of the size and nature of the Galaxy and universe.
 The story began in 1912, when [Henrietta Leavitt](https://en.wikipedia.org/wiki/Henrietta_Swan_Leavitt) (1868–1921), a "computer" for astronomers at the Harvard College Observatory, though an accomplished astronomer in her own right, discovered a relationship between the period of [Cepheid variable stars](https://en.wikipedia.org/wiki/Cepheid_variable) and their intrinsic luminosity, allowing her to determine their distance.